kchinzei/AS726XX-CommonLib/README.md

 ## Internal structure

 Inside AS726XX-CommonLib manages a pointer to the original `AS7265X` or `AS726X` object depending on the detected hardware.
-It would be nicely rewritten if introducing an abstract class.
+It would be nicely rewritten using an abstract class.
 However doing so requires a lot of rewriting of the SparkFun's original codes.
 The current approach is not C++ like, but it will absorb future changes in SparkFun codes [when they fix bugs in their codes](https://github.com/sparkfun/SparkFun_AS7265x_Arduino_Library/issues/11).

 ## Note